ana-stanojevic/Limen/README.md

 > Navigate your professional life with clarity.

-Liman is a career platform designed to support people throughout their professional lives — across opportunities, applications, learning, growth, transitions, and long-term direction.
+Limen is a career platform designed to support people throughout their professional lives — across opportunities, applications, learning, growth, transitions, and long-term direction.

 ---